The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/4-inheritance.md

 Notice that the `fullName` method is inherited from the `Person` class and is NOT overridden.
 It will behave the same way for student instances and person instances.

-## Subclasses of Subclasses
+## Prototype Chain: Subclasses of Subclasses

-Suppose that a `GraduateStudent` class simply extends `Student` without overriding any methods:
+Suppose that a `GraduateStudent` class simply extends `Student` without overriding any methods.
+We create a chain of inheritance: `GraduateStudent` → `Student` → `Person`.

 ```js
 class GraduateStudent extends Student {